pyMatJ/DigiclearJSONConverter/README.md

 Stand alone executable
 -----------------------

 If you do not care about scripting, and just want a graphical interface tool to quickly convert JSON files, stand alone executables should be available for download in the [releases](https://github.com/pyMatJ/DigiclearJSONConverter/releases) section[^1].
-Just download the executable that matches your OS (Windows, Linux or Mac) and report to the section [Using the graphical user interface (GUI)](#Using-the-graphical-user-interface-(GUI))
+Just download the executable that matches your OS (Windows, Linux or Mac) and report to the section [Using the graphical user interface (GUI)](#Using-the-graphical-user-interface-(GUI)).
+Note that this feature is experimental, if it does not work please use the python version.

 Converting JSON files
 ---------------------